BrnLng/godot-bg-2511/README.md

 ### recently done:

+- added bottom panel with two labels -- one for descriptive history, other for current status
 - Added debug bottom panels for current message and descriptive history
 - Testing: Tic Tac Toe, Mancala, Rock Paper Scissors